PipelineDeals/engineering_docs/expeditor.md

 * If there are migrations that require low-traffic, check with Scott to plan their execution.
 * You will be responsible for merging the UI PRs waiting for you on Thursday morning.
   * If there are conflicts, check with the team leads to see about resolving them.
+* After the UI deploy is complete, send a message in company talk, saying the UI items have been deployed.

 ## Check NewRelic for Errors